-In Zimbabwe, UMCOR has focused its work to date in the provinces of Manicaland and Mashonaland East.
-UMCOR’s memorandum of understanding with the Government of Zimbabwe also covers communities in the provinces of Bulawayo, Midlands, and Masvingo, with scope for expansion.
-UMCOR currently has a head office in Harare with 12 employees and a Sub-office in Kariba District with 14 employees and 3 interns.
+UMCOR has focused its work to date in the provinces of Manicaland, Mashonaland East, Mashonaland Central, Matabeleland North and Mashonaland West Provinces.
+UMCOR’s memorandum of understanding with the Government of Zimbabwe also covers communities in the provinces of Bulawayo, Midlands, and Masvingo.
+UMCOR currently has a total staff complement of 74 with its head officequarters in Harare including 7 district Sub-offices:

 UMCOR is currently involved in the direct implementation of projects in the following sectors:

 Food Security, Agriculture, and Livelihoods integrated with Water and Sanitation across 7 districts in Zimbabwe.

 Zimbabwe Resilience Building Fund (Zambezi Valley Alliance Consortium)